Web Services Security Training

 - Learn how WS-Security works, and how to configure it with WS-SecurityPolicy

-- Learn how to use WS-Trust with SAML identity management, and WS-SecureConversation
+- Learn how to use WS-Trust with SAML identity management and WS-Federation

 - Apply all forms of security through in-class assignments using JAX-WS and Apache CXF

-- Understand the range of security threats and the best practices for countering them
+- Understand the range of security threats and the web services security best practices for countering them

 Attainment of course objectives is measured by performance on in-class assignments and snap quizes for each module.
 Certificates of completion are available for attendees who demonstrate their grasp of the material and ability to apply it to practical problems.